bilalfarrukh2000/work-planner/README.md

 # work-planner

-Using HTML and CSS files, I created a whole new website for my portfolio.
-I have linked my first project "Coding Refactoring" and have included placeholders for future projects.

-I have written a description about myself and added a recent picture.
-I have added contact methods such as email and GitHub as well.
-My navigation bar links to corresponding sections of my website.

-My website is also responsive to different devices and sizes.
+Using HTML, CSS, and Javascript files, I created a simple calendar application where the user can mark down events everyday.
+The user will be able to save events each hour in each and everyday, keeping track of their schedule to boost their time management.
+My application is also responsive to different devices and sizes.